-It’s been 6 years since the last time I went camping.
+Camping At Twin Harbors Washington: It’s been 6 years since the last time I went camping.
 The most vivid memories are from when I was a kid.
-We used to go every summer with my family to Patagonia, which by the way looks a bit like Washington.
+We used to go every summer with my family to Patagonia, which looks a bit like Washington.
 We all packed in the tiny Fiat 147 car and spent 12 hours in it.
-All 4 of us, cramped in, me counting the minutes so I can stop feeling dizzy in the back seat.
-Several stops to relief my carsickness later and we would get there.
-Green, dark, cold, cloudy rainy summer.
+All 4 of us cramped in, me counting the minutes so I can stop feeling dizzy in the back seat.
+Several stops to relieve my carsickness later, and we would get there—Green, dark, cold, cloudy, rainy summer.
 I still get sick in the backseats of cars.

 The move here hasn’t been easy for any of us, including the tiny dog.
-It has taken a huge toll in our lives.
-And often we keep wondering if it was the right thing to do.
-We had a roomy recently remodeled house, hardwood floors, white plantation shutters, new redone open kitchen, a large finished backyard, a full organic garden and lots of space to hang out.
+It has taken a huge toll on our lives.
+And often, we keep wondering if it was the right thing to do.
+We had a roomy recently remodeled house, hardwood floors, white plantation shutters, a new redone open kitchen, a large finished backyard, a full organic garden, and lots of space to hang out.
 We didn’t care then.

-Anyway, as we shared in the last post, and as a way to see WA while coping with the lockdown we decided to start camping.
+Anyway, as we shared in the last post, and as a way to see WA while coping with the lockdown, we decided to start camping.
 We hit the road towards Twin Harbors, a small park by the ocean almost 3 hours away from Kirkland.
-A quick stop in Aberdeen to check out my hero, Kurt’s Cobain childhood home and we get there.
-It is cloudy and cold, reminds me summers in Patagonia.
+A quick stop in Aberdeen to check out my hero, Kurt’s Cobain childhood home, and we get there.
+It is cloudy and cold, reminds me of summers in Patagonia.

-We quickly check in, and we are good to go.
+We quickly check-in, and we are good to go.
 Site 60 is our site.
 It’s quite dark, covered with trees.
 First impression, very appropriate for the locked-in 1bd no direct sunlight dungeon apartment rats we have become.
-We leave the camp to go check out the beach, our site is across the highway, and it requires a quick gorgeous walk.
+We leave the camp to go check out the beach, our site is across the highway, requiring a quick, gorgeous walk.